Douglas A-4 Skyhawk: New Zealand

 During the 1960s, New Zealand considered various aircraft types, such as the Northrop F-5 Freedom Fighter and the F-4 Phantom II, before choosing to order 14 Skyhawks for the Royal New Zealand Air Force (RNZAF) under a $23 million deal for the aircraft, spare parts, support, and initial training.
-In 1970, 10 single-seat A-4Ks and 4 TA-4Ks were delivered to the RNZAF, joining No. 75 Squadron.
+In 1970, 10 single-seat A-4Ks and four TA-4Ks were delivered to the RNZAF, joining No. 75 Squadron.
 Various early modifications were made, including the adoption of a cranked aerial refueling probe in place of the straight counterpart initially used.
 Various overseas deployments, often for ANZUS exercises, were conducted by the Skyhawk fleet throughout the 1970s and 1980s, often being escorted by up to three C-130 Hercules transport planes (carrying spares, support equipment, and ground crew) and a P-3 Orion to assist in navigation and communication.

-In 1983, additional Skyhawks were acquired in the form of 8 A-4Gs and 2 TA-4Gs from the Royal Australian Navy in 1984, which allowed a second Skyhawk-equipped squadron, No. 2 Squadron, to be formed.
+In 1983, additional Skyhawks were acquired in the form of eight A-4Gs and two TA-4Gs from the Royal Australian Navy in 1984, which allowed a second Skyhawk-equipped squadron, No. 2 Squadron, to be formed.
 During 1986, Project Kahu was launched to upgrade the RNZAF's Skyhawks with new avionics, including an AN/APG-66 NZ radar based on that used by the F-16, and weapons, as a lower-cost alternative to buying new replacements.
 All 10 ex-RAN and the 12 surviving original RNZAF aircraft were converted to the A-4K Kahu standard.
 In addition to its primary duties, the type became heavily involved in training not just for the RNZAF but also RAN, the latter financially contributing to their operating costs through the 1990s as a result.

 During 2001, the three Air Combat Force squadrons (Nos.
-2, 14, and 75) were disbanded and the Skyhawks put into storage awaiting sale.
+2, 14, and 75) were disbanded and the Skyhawks were put into storage awaiting sale.
 They were maintained, with occasional servicing flights, and then moved to RNZAF Base Woodbourne, where they were preserved in protective latex.
 Draken International signed an agreement with the New Zealand government in 2012 to purchase eight A-4Ks and associated equipment for its adversary training services.
 Six were former RAN A-4G airframes which as carrier aircraft had logged significantly fewer flying hours.
 These were subsequently relocated to the U.S. at Draken's Lakeland Linder International Airport facility in Lakeland, Florida.
 The other A-4K aircraft were given to museums in New Zealand and Australia.